gohugoio/hugoDocs/content/en/templates/lookup-order.md

 ---
 title: Hugo's Lookup Order
 linktitle: Template Lookup Order
-description: Hugo searches for the layout to use for a given page in a well defined order, starting from the most specific.
+description: Hugo searches for the layout to use for a given page in a well-defined order, starting from the most specific.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-07-05